CuriousTech/WT32-SC01-HVAC/README.md

 # WT32-SC01-HVAC
 HVAC thermostat using WT32-SC01 (not PLUS)  [OSHPark Link](https://oshpark.com/shared_projects/ljZTJh9A) $15.65

-This is the 3rd thermostat I've designed, only becuase new hardware makes it better.
+This is the 3rd thermostat I've designed, only becuase new hardware makes it better, and tends to remove some limitations.
-All sensors from [ESP-HVAC](https://github.com/CuriousTech/ESP-HVAC) and older models can be used as remote units by compiling as REMOTE.
-This model can be changed to remote with just a temp/humidity sensor on the i2c pins, and use the USB for power.
+All sensors from [ESP-HVAC](https://github.com/CuriousTech/ESP-HVAC) and older models can be used as remote units by building as REMOTE.
+This model can be changed to remote with just a temp/humidity sensor on the i2c pins, plus speaker if desired, and use the USB for power.
+Also view the ESP-HVAC page for operation instructions.

 This first version just emulated the Nextion HMI and kept all the code the same, except for Display.cpp/h, removal of any ESP8266 specific code, and the addition of an I/O pin to power the H/T sensor for reset purposes since it shares the i2c with the touch interface.
 Encoder.cpp/h was removed, but can be added back easily, with 4 extra I/O pins for expansion (IO36 is input only).